« All Events

-Freshmen and Sophomores are offered Unlimited Meal Plan which includes unlimited number of meals at WPU Cafeteria.
+Freshmen are offered Unlimited Meal Plan which includes unlimited number of meals at WPU Cafeteria.

 The William Penn University Student Conduct Code defines the minimum standards of behavior expected of persons who enroll in the University while they are on campus and in the community.
 Students are responsible for complying with the University rules and policies as described in the Student Handbook, Housing Agreement and the University Catalog.
 While individual freedom and development are of central concern, the student is expected to make choices with awareness that his/her actions may have an effect upon the rights and freedoms of other individuals and groups.
 Students enrolled in the University must assume responsibility for any action that is contrary to the William Penn Student Conduct Code.
 By signing this document, you pledge to observe the Code.

 Students are to hold academic honesty in high regard.

 Cheating and/or plagiarism will not be tolerated.

 Providing false information on University records is prohibited.